 - Access to faculty, graduate student and professional mentors

 - Potential for international research which would be supported via the program

 - Preparation for awards, scholarships and external research opportunities

 We started the program with the freshman class who entered CST in 2012.
-Currently we have 9 seniors, 13 juniors and 16 sophomores and 14 freshman in the program.
+Currently we have13 seniors, 11 juniors and 13 sophomores.
 These SSP students will be selected from admitted CST students within Temple Honors Program.
-Students must have high math and verbal SAT scores or high ACT Math and English scores, exceptional high school transcripts with many advanced placement credits, and have completed a rigorous high school program.The application and selection process for the class of 2020 entering Freshman, will occur during the 2016 summer.
+Students must have high math and verbal SAT scores or high ACT Math and English scores, exceptional high school transcripts with many advanced placement credits, and have completed a rigorous high school program.The application and selection process for the class of 2021 entering Freshman, will occur during the 2017 summer.

 The program is highly selective with an academically challenging selection process.
 Students must be invited to apply based on their admissions infomation and there is a formal application and selection process which includes a full review by the Science Scholars Faculty Committee.
 The committee selection is focused on applicants who are leaning towards research as a career.